JamiePike/NewTools-Project/docs/Phylogeny/Phylogenies.md

 ```

 ## MAFFT alignment

+Before alignment, the barcodes sequences from the novel species [F. mindanaoense](https://www.mdpi.com/2309-608X/9/4/443) were added.

 MAFFT (v7.505) was used align the sequences in the concatenated FASTA, with the command in the shell script `MafftCommand.sh`